 Application Development Service (ADS)

 What is the Application Development Service (ADS)?
-ADS is a service that assists academics from an early stage in preparing and drafting grant applications.
+A service run by Arts Lab, in collaboration with the College Research Office, that assists academics from an early stage in preparing and drafting grant applications.

 Why should I use ADS?
 Given the competitive climate of research funding in the UK, the College of Arts is looking to give our grant applications an edge.
-ADS is a service that is seeking to add value to grant applications by having successful Principal Investigators (PIs) review and provide feedback on draft applications.
-The experiences of our successful PIs are an invaluable tool when navigating and applying to funding schemes.
+ADS gives you the chance to have successful Principal Investigators (PIs) review and provide feedback on your draft.
+Their experiences are invaluable in helping colleagues strengthen applications.

 How does ADS work?